Prototyyppi/OO2018/README.md

 The when the Tontti is removed, we cannot access anything.

-I have tried to keep lines at a maximum of 100 characters to make code more readable.
+I have tried to keep lines at a maximum of 100 characters by using tabs to make code more readable.